typelevel/doobie/modules/docs/src/main/tut/docs/13-Unit-Testing.md

 ### Setting Up

 As with earlier chapters we set up a `Transactor` and YOLO mode.
-We will also use the `doobie-specs2-cats` and `doobie-scalatest-cats` add-ons.
+We will also use the `doobie-specs2` and `doobie-scalatest` add-ons.

 ```tut:silent
 import doobie.imports._